robertjchristian/MRC/PENDING/MRC48.md

 ---

 ## Dependencies
 The key dependencies to this are the ability to assign MOR compute from one address to another, and the development of the smart contract.
+This assign function does not yet exist, and must be developed either through functionality within the compute proxy-router, or through a secondary assignment/access control smart contract (TBD).

 ---